syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ## Grouping

-**Grouping commands** are used to group/ungroup the selected elements on the Diagram.Please refer to below list of API reference for more details.
+**Grouping commands** are used to group/ungroup the selected elements on the Diagram.Please refer to below link which shows how to use grouping commands in diagram.

 [group](/api/js/ejdiagram#methods:group "group")